OriginProtocol/origin-defi/README.md

 The monorepo also includes several shared libraries, such as:

+- `shared/assets`: Shared assets to be copied to every public app folders
 - `shared/components`: Shared presentational components (only relying on theme and i18n contexts)
 - `shared/utils`: Shared utility functions
 - `shared/providers`: Shared context providers and components